Clyde Walkway: Cambuslang Bridge to Strathclyde Country Park

 For most of this section the path stays close to the River Clyde.
-It passes Bothwell Castle, David Livingstone Centre, the remains of Craighead Viaduct, Raith Haugh Nature Reserve and Bothwell Bridge Lido.
-After crossing Bothwell Road at the Lido the path used to return to the side of the river, but since the Raith Interchange upgrade now shares the cycle paths over the interchange and under the M74 in to Strathclyde Park.
+It passes Bothwell Castle, the ruins of Blantyre Priory (opposite bank via a detour), the David Livingstone Centre, the remains of Craighead Viaduct, Raith Haugh Nature Reserve and Bothwell Bridge Lido.
+Parts of the path also pass extensive remains of past mining spoil, and the wooded confluence of the Rotten Calder Water.
+After crossing Bothwell Road at the Lido the path formerly returned to the riverside, but has since been rerouted following an upgrade to the Raith Interchange.
+The walkway here now shares the cycle paths over the interchange and under the M74 in order to connect with Strathclyde Park.
+Care is needed due to the convoluted routes in this section, and their variety, which often leads to path users becoming lost.
 This section of the path ends at the Watersports Centre in Strathclyde Country Park.
 The nearest railway station is approximately 1 mi away at Motherwell on both the West Coast Main Line and Argyle Line.
 This section is 14 km in length.

 Strathclyde Country Park to Cardies Bridge

-This section, which is 14 km long, follows the north bank of the River Clyde (apart from a short section at the end) through open country.
+This section, which is 14 km long, mostly follows the north bank of the River Clyde through low-lying urban fringe countryside, some of it wooded.
 It passes the Avon Walkway which can be followed to Chatelherault Country Park.
 The section ends at Cardies Bride which is 3.2 mi from the closest train station at Wishaw.

+This section passes through or by a number of sites of interest, including: Baron's Haugh nature reserve, Dalzell House and Park with Roman Fort site, St. medieval Patrick's Kirkyard, the medieval St. Michael's kirkyard (old Cambusnethan Kirk), the ruins of Cambusnethan Priory, various disused Clyde Valley orchards, Garrion Bridge, and finally Garrion Tower.
+At Cardies Bridge it enters the Mauldslie Woods.

 Cardies Bridge to Crossford

-This 10 km section runs through attractive open countryside.
-This part of the Clyde Valley was famous for its orchards and greenhouses.
+This 10 km section runs through attractive areas of riverine countryside, orchards and meadows, much of it wooded.
+This part of the Clyde Valley was once famous for the produce of its orchards and greenhouses.
 Many remain, though few of the orchards are still in commercial production.
-The path passes the well preserved 16th century Craignethan Castle.
+The path passes the well preserved Milton Lockhart gatebridge over the Clyde; a memorial to Board of Ordnance pioneer William Roy; and the 16th century Craignethan Castle, which sits on a rocky outcrop above the Nethan Water, an important tributary of the Clyde.
 This section ends at the village of Crossford.
 There are bus services to Lanark, and to Hamilton.
 The nearest railway station is approximately 3.5 mi away, uphill at Carluke.